-Sarah Malmquist’s ventures in higher education stretch from foggy mornings of Seattle to busy evenings on Long Island.
-But last semester, the often seemingly endless winters of Minnesota called her back to her roots.
+Sarah Malmquist’s adventures in higher education have taken her from foggy mornings of Seattle to busy evenings on Long Island.
+But last semester, the often seemingly endless winters of Minnesota called her back.

-Malmquist joined CBS faculty in the fall of 2017 as a teaching assistant professor with the Department of Biology Teaching and Learning.
+Malmquist joined the CBS faculty last fall as a teaching assistant professor with the Department of Biology Teaching and Learning (BTL).
 The move to BTL brings her back to the college where she earned her undergraduate degree in 2004, double majoring in biochemistry and genetics, cell biology and development.
-She later completed her Ph.D. at the University of Washington and then made her way east, teaching physiology at SUNY - Stony Brook in New York until last year.
+She later completed her doctorate at the University of Washington and then made her way east, teaching physiology at SUNY - Stony Brook in New York until last year.

 “As an undergrad, I did research in a lab that is just a building over and after graduating, I was a technician in a lab in another building nearby,” she says from her office in Moos Tower.
 “It kind of feels like coming home.”